bpdev97/CS450-MPX/ProgrammersManual.md

 *Return Value:*
 No return value.

+### showPCB()
+*Description:*
+The showPCB function searches the ready and blocked queues for a PCB name and if found, prints the name, class, ready state, blocked state, and priority of the PCB.
+If the PCB name is not found in the queues then a error message is displayed.

+*Declaration:*
+void showPCB(int argc, char* argv[]);

+*Parameters:*
+argc - represents the number of arguments passed from the command line.
+argv - an array of character pointers containing the arguments from the command line.
+The PCB name is found in argv[1]

+*Return Value:*
+showPCB has no return value.

+### showReady()
+*Description:*
+The showReady function prints the name, class, ready state, blocked state, and priority of every PCB in the ready queue and readySuspended queue.

+*Declaration:*
+void showReady();

+*Parameters:*
+No parameters

+*Return Value:*
+showReady has no return value.

+### showBlocked()
+*Description:*
+The showBlocked function prints the name, class, ready state, blocked state, and priority of every PCB in the blocked queue and blockedSuspended queue.

+*Declaration:*
+void showBlocked();

+*Parameters:*
+No parameters

+*Return Value:*
+showBlocked has no return value.

+### showAll()
+*Description:*
+The showBlocked function prints the name, class, ready state, blocked state, and priority of every PCB in the ready, suspendedReady, blocked, and blockedSuspended queues.

+*Declaration:*
+void showAll();

+*Parameters:*
+No parameters

+*Return Value:*
+showAll has no return value.

 Functions - polling.c
 ---------------------
 polling.c contains the functions necessary to poll user input from the com port.